Keep Your Enemies Close: Starting game

 The show begins with an introduction from Defries, who then lets four contestant teams of two best friends (dressed in blue, pink, purple, and silver shirts) out of "The Mixer" (a large carousel-like contraption at the center of the platform on the set).
 Each pair of contestants explains why they are best friends before playing the first game of the show, Tube Strike.
-The conceit of Tube Strike is for the two best friends to navigate a large clear balloon to the opposite end of the playing area, use the balloon to knock down a target illuminated in the team's color, before returning to the center of the playing area to hit a red balloon (causing it to burst).
+The conceit of Tube Strike is for the two best friends to navigate a large clear balloon to the opposite end of the playing area, use the balloon to knock down a target illuminated in the team's colour, before returning to the center of the playing area to hit a red balloon (causing it to burst).
 The team who succeeds earns the "Hand of Friendship", an item that allows the team an advantage in the final round if they make it there.